Mary Luckhurst

-Mary Luckhurst is a writer, academic, and theatre director.
-She is Professor of Theatre and Performance and is the first female Head of the School of Arts at the University of Bristol.
-She is known for her academic and educational work in the arts in universities and the public realm and for her championing of women’s equality and human rights.
-She is currently working on projects about female performers who challenge the stigmas of ageing, disability and mental health.
+Mary Luckhurst is a British academic, author, and practitioner of theatre arts.
+She is the first female Head of the School of Arts at the University of Bristol.
+Lockhurst is the author of Dramaturgy: A Revolution in Theatre (2006) and editor of A Companion to Modern British and Irish Drama 1880–2005, as well as many other works.

 Academic career

-Luckhurst has degrees in both arts and sciences and was educated at Cambridge University (BA (Modern Languages) and PhD (English)), Middlesex University (MA), and the London School of Economics (Msc).
+Luckhurst has degrees in both arts and sciences and was educated at New Hall, Cambridge (BA (Modern Languages) and PhD (English)), Middlesex University (MA), and the London School of Economics (Msc).
 She spent a number of years in her twenties running a theatre company and working as a dramaturg, writer and director before deciding that she wanted to teach in the fields of theatre and arts education.
 She has worked in both universities and conservatoires.